 make Dhamma your refuge without any other refuge.’

 ETP has now chosen this quote and presents it in the section of the Mahāparinibbānasuttaṃ, the fragment of Veḷuvagāmavassūpagamanaṃ to conclude the chapter on sammā sati.
 In lesson 3.8.16 the Buddha assuages Venerable Ānanda, who during a severe sickness that attacked the Enlightened One was fearful that the Buddha might pass away, without a last admonition.
 It is here that the Buddha emphasised that he had already revealed all that was to be taught, that it is the Dhamma that guides, and that it is the Dhamma, if fostered within, will bring final liberation.

 Pariyatti is a charitable, non-profit, educational support system for the Dhamma community.
 Pariyatti exists because of funds donated by supporters.

-Would you like a daily dose of inspiration delivered to you?
-You can choose to have Daily Words of the Buddha, A Pāli Word a Day, and/or Daily Dhamma Verses (Dohas) sent to your inbox each day.
+Would you like to receive a dose of inspiration each day?
+You can choose to have Daily Words of the Buddha, A Pāli Word a Day, and/or Daily Dhamma Verses (Dohas) sent to your inbox.
 These inspirational daily messages are also available via RSS feed and mobile app.
 Across the services there are various translations available: English, Chinese, Spanish, French, Brazilian-Portuguese, Italian, Serbo-Croatian, and Lithuanian.

 867 Larmon Rd.